Each of you, however, should love [agape] his wife as himself, and let every wife respect her husband. Eph 5:33

 Practical expressions of cherishment include: providing for a wife materially, caring for her physically, protecting her from harm, doing things to support her and making gestures to show that her husband has been thinking about her.
 A husband can communicate how much he cherishes his wife by affirming her beauty, listening to her and letting her get close to him emotionally.

 …an attitude of admiration and deference toward somebody or something.

 The Latin roots of the word ‘respect’ are ‘re’ meaning to ‘do something again’, and ‘spect’ meaning ‘to see’.
-In the context of this passage, respect means to look upon your future husband through God’s eyes, as a man with dignity, honour and value.
+In the context of this passage, respect means to look upon our husband through God’s eyes, as a man with dignity, honour and value.

 Practical expressions of respect may include seeking his opinion when making decisions, avoiding negative judgements about his motives when something goes wrong, trusting his judgement, and refraining from criticism or put-downs.
 It is through a wife’s respect for her husband; her admiration and appreciation of him and the sacrifices he makes, that he most often experiences her love.
 To say to a man ‘I love you but I don’t respect you’ does not compute… for most men they are one and the same.

-Like many of your sexual differences, these traits are not exclusive.
+Like many of our sexual differences, these traits are not exclusive.
 Women like to be respected and men also like to be cherished.
 The differences occur in the relative importance of these two modes of expressing love.
-Just as you have two hands, but only one hand, (either your right or your left) is the preferred or dominant one; likewise with your experience of love.
+Just as we have two hands, but only one hand, (either our right or our left) is the preferred or dominant one; likewise with our experience of love.